Outdoor Sitting Area Ideas On a Budget

-When researching outdoor sitting area ideas, you will have to look at your purpose for being outside.
+When researching outdoor sitting area ideas on a budget, you will have to look at your purpose for being outside.
 If you are wanting to just sit and read a book or around a fire pit with your favorite adult beverage, you will need to look at what best fits your outdoor needs.
 Lets look at what will fit in different sizes of space.

 Small outdoor spaces